Logo

 5. Structure Your Time

-When preparing for an aptitude test, you should also practice timing your questions.
+You should also practice timing your questions when preparing for an aptitude test.
 While solving sample aptitude test questions, always set a time limit for every section.
 You can divide it further to ensure you do not waste precious minutes on just a handful of problems.
-Make it a rule that every time you are stuck on a question, you will move on, solve the others, and then go back to it toward the end.
-This practice prevents major faux pas during the actual assessment and prevents anxiety, allowing you to focus on your strengths.
+Make it a rule that whenever you are stuck on a question, you will move on, solve the others, and then return to it toward the end.
+This practice prevents major faux pas during the assessment and prevents anxiety, allowing you to focus on your strengths.

 6. Read Extensively

 Reading is imperative if you wish to improve your vocabulary and language proficiency.
-Whether you explore a diverse library or adhere to your favorite genre, reading is the fundamental step toward preparing for any verbal ability/reasoning/comprehension assessment.
+Whether you explore a diverse library or adhere to your favourite genre, reading is the fundamental step toward preparing for any verbal ability/reasoning/comprehension assessment.
 Besides, regular reading is also a proven way to expand your critical thinking abilities, knowledge and overall intelligence.
-In short, reading makes you smart for life!
+In short, reading makes you wise for life!

 7. Practice Data Interpretation

-Data interpretation questions are quite common in numerical reasoning tests.
-There are also extensively used in general aptitude assessments and vocational ability tests.
+Data interpretation questions are pretty common in numerical reasoning tests.
+They are also extensively used in general aptitude assessments and vocational ability tests.
 The more you revise and practice your data interpretation skills, the better you will get at solving these questions quickly and accurately.

 8. Familiarize yourself with Exchange Rates and Currency Conversion